LLNL/llnl.github.io/about/faq.md

 ### How do I set up a GitHub account?

 If you’re new to GitHub and open source in general, figuring out how to get set up can be a challenge.
-You may want to read through the GitHub Help pages on [Setting up and managing your GitHub profile](https://help.github.com/categories/setting-up-and-managing-your-github-profile/).
+You may want to read through the GitHub Help pages on [setting up and managing your GitHub profile](https://help.github.com/categories/setting-up-and-managing-your-github-profile/).

 1. [Create an account on GitHub](https://github.com/join).